eyedeekay/si-i2p-plugin/README.md

 super easy!
 An early Windows version is available, but everything that's a named pipe in a Unix is a real file in Windows.
 So only use the HTTP proxy.
 Ever.
 At least until I find a way to ensure that sent requests are cleared from the file.
+Preliminary Windows support is enabled by turning the FIFO's into files and specifying their behavior in a windows-only version of si-fs-helpers.go.
+If this turns out to be good enough then this is how I'll keep doing it.

 ### The pipes